 Here are a few raw foods containing powerful natural digestive enzymes that promote good digestion.

-Papaya is a rich source of enzymes as papain, effective at breaking down meat.
+Papaya is a rich source of enzymes like papain, effective at breaking down meat.
 Eat papaya 20 min before a meal.

 Pineapples are very beneficial as they contain protein-digesting enzymes called cysteine proteinases.